How to Get Car Insurance After a Non-Renewal

 Contact Your State's FAIR Plan or Assigned Risk Pool if Standard Insurers Decline

 Every state has a market of last resort for drivers who can't find coverage elsewhere.
-Rates are higher, but coverage is guaranteed -- review your non-standard auto insurance options if multiple standard carriers have turned you down.
+Coverage is guaranteed, though rates run higher than standard market prices.
+FAIR Plan eligibility requires prior denials from a set number of standard insurers, and criteria vary by state.
+An agent submits your application to a state-assigned insurer on your behalf.
+Review your non-standard auto insurance options if multiple standard carriers have turned you down.

 4. 4